vphantom/vof/BINARY.md

 * Time to wait between values and/or overall rate limiting

 Decoded data (and thus string) sizes must be checked for overflow: a corrupt or malicious size could extend well beyond the input.

-## Design Compromises

-* Types: `float16` was omitted because it was deemed too rare.
-* ZigZag negative integer encoding was chosen because it is both simpler to implement and slightly more compact than dedicating a distinct bit for the sign, which would allow for a redundant `-0` value.
-* The `collection` type was favored vs low-level byte offset references for simplicity.